-1 Million God-honoring Divorcees Cannot Find a Safe Church…and that’s a shame because Evangelical churches care about outreach.
+1 Million God-honoring Divorcees Cannot Find a Safe Church…and that’s a shame because Evangelical churches care about people.

 I’m one of the fortunate Christian divorcees.
 I attend a loving church with a smart, empathetic, and humble pastor.
 I tithe, serve, volunteer, and lead Bible studies at my church.
 But not all devout divorcees have the same positive experience.
 It’s sad but true: Evangelical divorcees have difficulty finding a church that doesn’t treat divorcees as quitters who took the easy way out.
 They have a hard time finding a church that doesn’t stigmatize divorcees.
 They have a trouble finding a church that distinguishes between a frivolous divorce and a life-saving divorce (one for very serious reasons).
 And the problem is so significant, Christianity Today has reported on it (see bottom of this post).

-Sad Story: One divorced mother tells about her search for a church home
+One divorced mother tells about her search for a safe church home

 I’m honored that this devout woman of faith shared her story of trying to find a church home for herself and her kids.
 She allowed me to include it in this post.
 Listen to the cry of her heart and her commitment to the Lord.
 She is not alone.
 Many many God-honoring divorcees have the same story.